websight-io/docs/docs/docs/developers/development/page-editor/extending-editor/index.md

 }
 ```

-The JavaScript file returned by `getFragment` method could be bundle resource and must be available in runtime.
+The JavaScript file returned by `getFragment` method should be bundle resource provided by your
+application and must be available in CMS authoring runtime (accessible for content author browser requests).
 Example content:
 ```
 export default {